iveteamorim/supportops-ai/README.md

 - Help teams resolve urgent tickets faster
 - Reduce operational load on repetitive support work

+## What Makes This Different

+Most support tools focus on managing tickets.

+SupportOps AI focuses on decision-making under pressure:

+- prioritizing based on business risk, not just queue order
+- surfacing urgency through SLA and wait-time signals
+- augmenting agents with contextual AI, not replacing them

+This project is designed as an operational layer, not just a support interface.

+## Engineering Notes

+- Designed with clear separation between UI, data, and AI layers
+- Deterministic mock layer enables reproducible behavior for demos
+- State-driven UI for predictable support workflows

+## Path to Production

+This project is structured to support real integrations:

+- replace the mock AI layer with OpenAI or other LLM APIs
+- replace the local dataset with a database layer such as Postgres or Supabase
+- integrate real support channels such as WhatsApp, email, or web forms

+The current architecture is designed to transition into a production system with minimal changes.
 ## Product Walkthrough

 1. Open `Dashboard` to review urgent ticket volume, queue pressure, and support workload.